Game4Loc: A UAV Geo-Localization Benchmark from Game Data: Ablation Study

 \subsection{Architecture Evaluation}

 In existing cross-view geo-localization~\cite{deuserSample4GeoHardNegative2023,huCVMNetCrossViewMatching2018a,tokerComingEarthSatellitetoStreet2021,zhuTransGeoTransformerAll2022} research, CNNs and Transformers are widely explored for learning useful representations.
 Some studies make adaptive modifications to achieve better learning capabilities~\cite{zhuTransGeoTransformerAll2022,huCVMNetCrossViewMatching2018a,zhuSimpleEffectiveGeneral2023}.
 Unlike previous tasks, in the GTA-UAV cross-area task and its corresponding real-world scenarios, the generalization to unseen data in unkown scenes needs to be emphasized.
-Based on studies of model generalization~\cite{hoyerDomainAdaptiveGeneralizable2023,jiDiffusionFeaturesBridge2024} and SOTA geo-localization methods~\cite{deuserSample4GeoHardNegative2023}, we compare several standard architectures in Tab.~\ref{tab:results diff model}.
+Based on studies of model generalization~\cite{hoyerDomainAdaptiveGeneralizable2023,jiDiffusionFeaturesBridge2024} and previous SOTA geo-localization methods~\cite{deuserSample4GeoHardNegative2023,zhuTransGeoTransformerAll2022}, we compare several standard architectures in Tab.~\ref{tab:results diff model}.
 The results show that the ViT has the best performance under the same order of magnitude parameters.
+The practical commonly used architecture ResNet exhibits poor generalization ability, which may be attributed to its relatively weak representational and generalization capacities when dealing with significant variations in displacement, angles, and scenes.
+We also conduct experiments on the scale of model parameters in the supplementary.